bluem-development/bluem-php/README.md

 ## Frequently asked questions

 *I get the message "Unauthorized: Check your account credentials" - what should I do?*<br>
 Please ensure that your SenderID, BrandID and Tokens for Test and/or Production environments are set correctly.
 Usually this message retains to an invalid configuration OR an unactivated account.
-If you have checked that the credentials are correct but you still receive this message, please contact your Bluem account manager.
+If you have checked that the credentials are correct, but you still receive this message, please contact your Bluem account manager.

 *How can I make the experience of identifying more user-friendly?*<br>
 - You can reduce the amount of steps required by performing the selection of the bank within your own application and interface by utilizing the preselection feature from the PHP library on the request object as so: